Age dependence of Ly\alpha\ escape fraction of Ly\alpha\ emitters and their significant role in cosmic reionization: Introduction

 In this study, we derive the stellar population properties of LAEs at $z=2\mathchar`-6$ by applying the SED fitting to ultra-deep HST and JWST data sets at $0.4 \mathchar`- 5.0\, \mathrm{\mu m}$, to examine the dependence of \fesca on these properties.
 Understanding the physics of \fesca in the post-reionization universe will help interpret the origin of the \Lya emission observed at the epoch of reionization.
 Building on this analysis, we further quantify the ionizing photon budget from LAEs during the epoch of reionization.
 In contrast to previous studies, which often rely on simplified assumptions or indirect estimates of the escape fraction of ionizing photons, this work takes an observational approach by modelling the relationship between \Lya luminosity and the number of ionizing photons escaping into the IGM.
 This allows a more quantitative understanding of the role of LAEs in driving cosmic reionization.
-It may be more reliable to use the JWST spectroscopically confirmed LAEs, but considering the non-negligible slit loss of the NIRSpec/micro-shutter assembly (e.g. \citealt{Bhagwat+24,Jiang+24}), it is not possible to accurately measure the \Lya flux, and it is better to measure the \Lya total flux using the narrowband (NB) imaging.
+In this study, we utilize LAE samples identified through narrowband (NB) imaging, a method that enables a robust measurement of the total \Lya flux.
+It may be more reliable to use the JWST spectroscopically confirmed LAEs, but due to the extended nature of \Lya emission (e.g. \citealt{Momose+14,Kikuta+23_halo}), the NIRSpec/micro-shutter assembly can suffer from slit losses and has been known to miss \Lya flux altogether (e.g. \citealt{Bhagwat+24,Jiang+24}).

 The structure of this paper is as follows.
 Section~\ref{sec:data} describes the LAE catalogue selected using the Subaru NB filter and the JWST imaging catalogue.
 In Section~\ref{sec:sample_method}, we explain the matching of these two datasets to select LAEs, the methods used to characterize their properties (SED fitting, size measurement, and \fesca calculation), and the selection of Lyman-break galaxies (LBGs) for comparison.
 Section~\ref{sec:result} presents the main results.
 First, we compare the properties of LAEs and LBGs (Section~\ref{sec:LAE_LBG}), and then discuss how the characteristics of LAEs vary with their age (Section~\ref{diff_young_old}).
 Next, we examine the continuum sizes of LAEs (Section~\ref{sec:LAE_size}) and their age dependence of the mass–\fesca relation, and further investigate the redshift evolution of the \fesca of LAEs (Section~\ref{sec:Lya_escape}).
 Finally, we evaluate the contribution of LAEs to cosmic reionization (Section~\ref{sec:reionization}) and the evolution of IGM neutral fraction (Section~\ref{sec:reionization_history}).
 Throughout this paper, a flat $\Lambda$CDM cosmology is assumed with $H_0=70\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, $\Omega_\mathrm{m}=0.3$, and $\Omega_\Lambda=0.7$.
 All magnitudes in this paper refer to AB magnitude \citep{Oke}.